 Luis Gonzalez participates in the representation of clients in a variety of industries in matters relating to the licensing, acquisition, development, sale, use, and commercial exploitation of intellectual property.
 He has negotiated on behalf of large corporate clients, conducted IP and commercial due diligence for global mergers and acquisitions, and drafted various technology related agreements, including license, assignment, non-disclosure, confidentiality, joint development, technology transfer, asset transfer, master services, and transition services agreements.

-Mr. Gonzalez was a member of the teams advising:
+Mr. Gonzalez has been part of the teams advising:

-- Synopsys’ acquisition of Codenomicon, Atrenta, Elliptic Technologies, and certain assets of Quotium
+- Synopsys Inc. in its acquisitions of Codenomicon, Atrenta, Elliptic Technologies, and certain assets of Quotium

-- eBay’s sale of its eBay Enterprise business
+- eBay Inc. in its $925 million sale of eBay Enterprise

 Mr. Gonzalez graduated from UCLA with a B.A. in Psychology and received his J.D., cum laude, from the University of San Francisco School of Law, where he earned a Business Law Certificate, with honors.
 While in law school, he served as the Executive Articles Editor for the Intellectual Property Law Journal, served on the board of the La Raza Law Students Association, and tutored sections of Torts for the USF Academic Support Program.